olvid-io/Olvid-Bot-Quickstart/README.md

 # Introduction

-This repository contains the procedures to set up automated tools in Olvid.
-They could be used to implement a chatbot, an alerting system, or any program interacting with Olvid using our API.
+This repository contains the source code for Olvid Bots documentation available [here](https://bot.doc.olvid.io).

+Olvid Bots is a project to develop automated tools in Olvid.
+This project can be used to implement a chatbots, alerting systems, or any program interacting with Olvid using our API.

 Olvid is an open-source private and secure messaging application available for all major platforms (Android, iOS, macOS, Windows, Linux):